-The parameter, action, is one of eight possible action macro definitions and the parameter, control, is an instance of the isc_blob_ctl Blob control structure, defined in the InterBase header file ibase.h.
+The parameter, action, is one of eight possible action macro definitions and the parameter, control, is an instance of the isc\blob\ctl Blob control structure, defined in the InterBase header file ibase.h.
 These parameters are discussed later in this chapter.

-The following listing of a skeleton filter declares the filter function, jpeg_filter:
+The following listing of a skeleton filter declares the filter function, jpeg\filter:

 '''

 #include <ibase.h>

 #define SUCCESS 0

 #define FAILURE 1

 ISC_STATUS jpeg_filter(short action, isc_blob_ctl control)

 {

 ISC_STATUS status = SUCCESS;

 switch (action)

-case isc_blob_filter_open:

-. . .

-break;

-case isc_blob_filter_get_segment:

-. . .

-break;

-case isc_blob_filter_create:

-. . .

-break;

-case isc_blob_filter_put_segment:

-. . .

-break;

 '''